3mdeb/conferences/2025/XenSummit/enabling_uefi_secure_boot_in_xcp-ng.md

 * Tooling
   - support for tools like sbctl to allow users manage signing themselves
   - tools for adding SBAT section
+* We can move forward only having community, to build it we need education on various level.

 <!--